-Recent research into Santa's chromosomal make-up has revealed somewhat
+Recent research into Santa's chromosomal make-up has revealed somewhat surprising evidence.

 As we all know, the DNA that carries

 the plan to make an entire you is contained in the nucleus of each body

 cell (billions of them) and arranged in structures called chromosomes.

 Chromosomes usually hang around in pairs and most people have 23 pairs.

 1/ The first of the chromosome 25's known as the "Holly Homolog" - it is curiously shaped akin to a holly leaf, with telomeres that increasingly resemble holly berries with age.

 2/ The second form of chromosome 25 is known as the "Redemption of Scrooge Homolog" - it resembles, as some say a generously sized turkey, though any similarity is regarded by the scientific community as fanciful.

 3/ The third and most mysterious of the three chromosome 25 homologues is called the "Angel of Christmas Homolog" - it is oddly formed, but of course doesn't look like the fairy on anybody's Christmas Tree as that would be daft.

 Santa's karyotype arranged in homologous pairs (and a magical three)